Currently available HIV treatments do not cure HIV. But this can mean alonger and healthier .

-In the UK guidelines recommend starting treatment Editor's Note Soropositivo.Org.
-By virtue of having a national treatment policy for people with HIV or AIDS patients I eliminated this part of the text and have downloaded the guidelines provided by the National STD / AIDS and Viral Hepatitis that will be incorporated to this page just below the credits Collateral effects
+In the UK the guidelines recommend starting the treatment Note from the Editor of Seropositive.Org.
+Because we have a national treatment policy for people living with HIV or AIDS, I have deleted this part of the text and downloaded the guidelines provided by the National STD / AIDS and Viral Hepatitis Program that will be incorporated into this page just below the credits

 Michael Carter, Greta Hughson